 Put it all together, and working from home is simply not ideal.
 Indeed, many people are now suffering from WFH burnout.

 Thankfully, there are many benefits of meditation when working from home.
 Thanks to my own meditation sessions, I’ve been able to stay happy, focused, and productive.
-Many of my meditation students have also managed to overcome the challenges of working from home too.
-They tell me they are feeling content and being productive.
-And you can achieve the same things.
+Many of my meditation students have also managed to overcome the challenges of working from home.
+Meditation, they say, makes them to be happy and productive.

 You might also like to read my guide to mindfulness at work.